edditdev/WinRAR-Sploit/README.md

 winrar activation code with regkey

-if .net forms so u need to implement it in your forms, not mine form1. also - there is used guna in code, remove it if u have no one.
+its .class file so u need to remake it into module.

-u can make this script in module idc
+if you have no guna ui2 - remove guna elements from code if you want to use class in your forms'